antzm/data-science/statistics-intro.md

 If we would like to study the people living in a big city, the population we are interested in, is the population of that city.
 But if we would like to study the grades of the high school students in that city, then the population we are interested in, is the population of the high school students.

 In a similar way, if we want to study the trees in a forest, then the population we are interested in, is the total number of threes in that forest.
 But if we would like to study only the fir trees in that forest, then we will define our population as the total number of fir trees in that forest.
-In case though we are interested only in the fir trees above 2 meters high, then we will define our population as the total number of fir trees in that forest that are above 2 meters height.
+In case though we are interested only in the fir trees above 2 meters high, then we will define our population as the total number of fir trees, in that forest, that are above 2 meters height.

 In most cases though, the population we are interested to study is so large that it's not possible to study each individual member, as this is something impractical and expensive.
-For that reason we select just a sample from the population we are interested to study and based on that sample, we draw our conclusions for the entire population.
+For that reason, we select just a sample from the population we are interested to study and based on that sample, we draw our conclusions for the entire population.

 In that way, we can study just a sample of a few hundred people and draw conclusions for a population of a few million people.
 The quality though of our research, depends on the good selection of the sample and the usage of the proper statistical methods, in order to draw conclusions that are representative of the entire population.